 1. Silly typos

-If you spell your name wrong, reverse any digits in your Social Security number (SSN) or use an incorrect home address, the Internal Revenue Service (IRS) will notice.
+If you spell your name wrong or reverse any digits in your Social Security number (SSN) or for for someone else on your return, the Internal Revenue Service (IRS) will notice.
 Sloppy handwriting can cause such errors, but so can being in a hurry.
 The IRS includes these kinds of typos on its list of common taxpayer mistakes and any one of them is enough to delay your refund.

 2. Math mistakes